raul23/ebook-classifier-training/README.rst

    high dimensional feature space of text classification problems.
 - ``RandomForestClassifier()`` 👎 is the slowest model to train and make predictions and on top of that with the worst test score.

-  However, this is expected to happen when working with high-dimensional feature space since problems become more linearly separable and hence linear models (e.g. ``RidgeClassifier``) exhibit better overall performance as stated in scikit-learn's `tutorial
+  However, this is expected to happen when working with high-dimensional feature space since most problems become linearly separable and hence linear models (e.g. ``RidgeClassifier``) exhibit better overall performance as stated in scikit-learn's `tutorial
   <https://scikit-learn.org/stable/auto_examples/text/plot_document_classification_20newsgroups.html#plot-accuracy-training-and-test-time-of-each-classifier>`_: